Sumeet-2023/CityFix/README.md

 ---

 With CityFix, citizens have a platform to actively contribute to the betterment of their cities and build a sustainable community.
+We are committed to making our cities better, one report at a time!the betterment of their cities and build a sustainable community.
 We are committed to making our cities better, one report at a time!